-Israeli leader urges US to veto UN settlement resolution
+Western Diplomats: UN vote on Israeli settlements postponed

 A Security Council resolution would be more than symbolic since it carries the weight of international law.
 In the past, Obama has refused to endorse anti-Israel resolutions in the council, saying the Israeli-Palestinian conflict should be resolved through negotiations.

+Robbie Sabel, professor of international law at the Hebrew University of Jerusalem, said the resolution would have been “politically damaging” for Israel as it could have weakened its position when negotiating the settlement issue with the Palestinians.

-Still, the U.S. and much of the international community consider Israel’s West Bank settlements illegitimate and an obstacle to peace.
+The U.S. and much of the international community consider Israel’s settlements in the West Bank and east Jerusalem illegitimate and an obstacle to peace.
 Netanyahu rejects such claims, blaming the failure of peace efforts on the Palestinian refusal to recognize Israel’s Jewish identity.

+The Palestinians, and most of the international community, say that the growth in settlements is endangering the goal of establishing a Palestinian state alongside Israel.
 Netanyahu and Obama have repeatedly clashed over Israel’s settlement policies.
-But even if Obama supports Thursday’s resolution, it is unclear what impact it will have.

 President-elect Donald Trump, who takes office in less than a month, has indicated a more sympathetic approach to Israel and appointed an ambassador who has been a supporter of the settler movement.

 Nearly 600,000 Jewish settlers now live in the occupied West Bank and east Jerusalem, areas the Palestinians want as part of their future state, along with the Gaza Strip.
 Israel captured those territories in the 1967 Mideast war.
+Israel annexed east Jerusalem, home to sensitive religious sites, in a move that is not internationally recognized, while the West Bank is divided between autonomous Palestinian zones and Israeli-controlled territory.

 Settlement construction has thrived under Obama’s watch, despite his administration’s constant condemnations, a sign of the limits of U.S. influence over its close ally.
 Obama has struggled to revive peace talks, which last collapsed in 2014.